a-b-street/abstreet/docs/design/gui.md

 unified? hmm) and see what looks common.
 Remember we could use quadtrees in map model construction for building/sidewalk pruning, but there's the awkwardness of quadtrees _kind of_ being a UI concept.

+## Side-by-side

+What should this feature do?
+Is it easier to watch two maps side-by-side moving in lockstep, with the same camera?
+Or would a ghostly trace overlay on one map be easier to understand?
+The use cases:

+- Glancing at a vague overview of how the two runs are doing.
+Watching graphs side-by-side might even be more useful here.
+But for a zoomed out view, side-by-side with reasonably clear pockets of color (weather model style, almost) seems nice.
+- Detailed inspection of a fixed area.
+Side-by-side view with full detail seems nice.
+- Detailed inspection of a specific agent, following it.
+Side-by-side would have to trace it in both canvases.
+- Looking for differences... what are these?
+For a single agent, wanting to know are they farther along their journey at some point in time?
+That could be visualized nicely with a red or green thick route in front or behind them.
+  Maybe they're ahead of the baseline by some amount, or behind it.
+This could use relative score or relative distance to goal or something.
+Would it trace ahead by pure distance or by anticipated distance in a given time?

+The side-by-side canvas seems incredibly difficult -- have to revamp everything to dispatch mouse events, maybe synchronize cameras, other plugins arbitrarily...
+No way.

+Let's start with two concrete things:

+- Start running an A/B test sets up a second optional simulation in the UI.
+  Some keys can toggle between showing one of the two, for now.
+Stepping will step BOTH of them.
+Have to adjust the OSD and other sim control things.
+  Possibly even sim control should own the second sim?
+	- Q: how to prevent scenario instatiation or adding new agents while an A/B test is in progress? need plugin groups / modes!
+	- road editing during an A/B test is _definitely_ not k
+	- argh!! wait, we need a different map, since we need different edits!
+		- that means also a different control map
+			- should the Sim own map and control_map to make it clear they're tied?
+I think so!
+		- practically all of the UI touches the map...
+			- wait wait draw map also needs to be duplicated then.
+			- we're back to the problem of loading map edits
+- Make a visual trace abstraction to show something in front of or behind an agent.
+It follows bends in the road, crosses intersections, etc. Could be used for lookahead debugging right now, and this relative ghost comparison thing next.